 1st – Dark Chocolate Day

 - A day set aside to celebrate the deliciousness of Dark Chocolate and how it is a slightly healthier alternative to its cousin Milk Chocolate.
 This is a great day to give away small candy or work with a local chocolatier for some cross-promotions

 2nd – Groundhog Day

-Will we see six more weeks of winter or not?
-While it means nothing except superstition and good fun, it sees an uptick on social media and an easy way for engagement with your customers.
+- Will we see six more weeks of winter or not?
+While it means nothing except superstition and good fun, it sees an uptick on social media and is an easy way to engage with your customers.
 Only Punxsutawney Phil knows if his magic of prediction is real or not.

 3rd – Happy Birthday Elmo

 - First appearing in 1980, he was originally only supposed to be a supporting character but since then has become a main character.
 He is again three and a half years old!
 Happy Birthday!

 3rd – Ice Cream for Breakfast Day

 - Offering a great breakfast ice cream recipe for this day is a great icebreaker for social media and engagement.
 Holding an ice cream event in-store and doing some cross-promotion with a local ice cream shop can be wonderfully delicious too.

 4th – National Thank a Mail Carrier Day